shra1dhar/IEEEUVCE_sqlSession/README.md

 Following are the steps to download and install the working project:
   - Clone or download the zip file of this repository.
-  - If you've cloned it using the command
+  - If you want to clone then use
   ```sh
     $ git clone https://github.com/shra1dhar/IEEEUVCE_sqlSession.git
   ```
-  - If you've download it then extract the file to some suitable location.
+  - Or instead simply download it then extract the file to some suitable location.
-  - Open the folder in your VSCode ( **Ctrl + K** )
+  - Open the extracted folder in your VSCode ( **Ctrl + K** )

-  - After opening the folder, open integrated terminal ( **Ctrl + ~**)
+  - After opening the folder, open integrated terminal ( **Ctrl + ~** )

-Install the dependencies and devDependencies and start the server.
+Install the dependencies in `package.json` and start the server.

-  - To install all dependencies mentioned in **packet.json** file
+  - To install all dependencies mentioned in **packet.json** file type
 ```sh
 $ npm install
 ```